 "No matter which way one turns, there is luxury and comfort, this is exceptionally true in the reception corridor and ladies room, as well as in the entrance lobby."

-In 1996, cinematographer, Keith DiNielli and producer Jeff Bassetti, filmed the movie Changeover in The Suffolk Theater.
-Set in 1978, Changeover revolves around the closing of The Suffolk Theater due to the increasing popularity of the multiplex, and also explored how the closing impacted the lives of its young employees.
+In 1996, cinematographer, Keith DiNielli and producer Jeff Bassetti, filmed the movie Changeover in The Suffolk.
+Set in 1978, Changeover revolves around the closing of The Suffolk due to the increasing popularity of the multiplex, and also explored how the closing impacted the lives of its young employees.

 The Suffolk Theater remained "dark" and sat idle for eighteen years.